GenericMappingTools/gmt/doc/rst/source/batch.rst

 The **batch** module can generate GMT processing jobs using a single master script that is repeated for all jobs, with some variation using specific job variables.
-The module simplifies (and hides) most of the steps normally needed to set up a full-blown processing job.
-Instead, the user can focus on composing the main processing script and let the parallel execution of jobs and assembly of data output take place in the preflight.
+The module simplifies (and hides) most of the steps normally needed to set up a full-blown processing sequence.
+Instead, the user can focus on composing the main processing script and let the parallel execution of jobs be automatic.
+After completion we can assemble the data output and make sumamry plots in the postflight script.

 Required Arguments